Rangers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been victorious in 17, or 53.1%, of the 32 contests they have been chosen as underdogs in this season.
+- The Rangers have been underdogs in 33 games this season and have come away with the win 17 times (51.5%) in those contests.

-- Texas has a record of 3-4 in games where sportsbooks have it as underdogs of at least +140 on the moneyline.
+- Texas is 4-4 this season when entering a game as the underdog by +135 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Rangers have a 41.7% chance of pulling out a win.
+- The moneyline set for this matchup implies the Rangers have a 42.6% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!